maxbucknell/eisenhardt/README.md

 ### Docker Compose Files

-Redbox Docker is split into many different YAML files.
+Eisenhardt is split into many different YAML files.
 This allows the environment to be started in a variety of different configurations.
 For example, the port mappings are configured in a different file (`ports.yml`), so the environment can be started with or without port mappings.